Do you feel like selling never gets any easier?

-Don’t worry — you are not alone: 69% of your colleagues feel the exact same way, according to Salesforce’s State of Sales 5th edition.
+Don’t worry — you’re not alone: 69% of your colleagues feel the exact same way, according to Salesforce’s State of Sales report.

-Machine learning and artificial intelligence can handle them: analyze tons of data and make strategic predictions, cover multiple communication channels, provide valuable advice, and automate most of your routine tasks.
+Machine learning and artificial intelligence have entered the chat.
+Helping teams analyze large data sets, make strategic predictions, streamline communications, provide valuable advice, and automate routine, error-prone tasks.

-As the same State of Sales 5th edition claims, salespeople, on average, sell only 28% of their working hours.
+According to the State of Sales report, salespeople typically spend only 28% of their working hours selling.

 Key takeaways